n0bel/EspFeeder/Readme.md

 Wireup according to the picture.
 You can change which pin you use for each function near the top of the sketch where it refers to BUTTON1, BUTTON2, SERVO1, SERVO2 and TONE.
-I use an ESP-12, so the code is showing the pins I chose for ti.
+I use an ESP-12, so the code is showing the pins I chose for it.

 Arrange the servos and the buttons on your pet feeder as shown on the schematic, or differently if you're using some other kind of feeder.   * The FTDI, USB and Regulator may not be needed depending on which ESP you're using (i.e. nodemcu/hazza, etc)